learn-co-curriculum/react-hooks-state-arrays/README.md

 # React State and Arrays

-## Objectives
+## Learning Goals

-1. Work with arrays in state
+- Understand how to with arrays in state
-2. Set up a component with multiple state variables

 ## Working With Arrays